-The Victorian Government has released a Gas Substitution Roadmap to help our state navigate the path to net zero emissions while providing greater choice and cutting energy bills.
+The Gas Substitution Roadmap is helping our state navigate the path to net zero emissions while providing greater choice and cutting energy bills.

 The Roadmap outlines how we will use

 to drive down bills and cut carbon emissions.

 The Roadmap will help empower Victorian households and businesses to embrace sustainable alternatives to fossil gas and enhance access to an affordable, secure, reliable, and safe energy supply.

 The Victorian gas sector contributes to around 17% of our state’s net greenhouse gas emissions and must play its part in reducing emissions over time.
 This must be balanced with the need for reliable, safe, affordable energy.

 Our state has been a consistent producer and net gas exporter, helping to meet the needs of Victorians and Australians in east coast gas markets.